-Defined as ‘any pain arising from the region of your lower back to the buttock folds’, low back pain (LBP) can be categorised into
+Referring to ‘any pain arising from the region of your lower back to the buttock folds’, Lower back pain (LBP) can be categorised into:

 - Pain is due to the presence of structural injury.

 - To supplement a comprehensive physical examination, an X-ray or MRI scan may be done to confirm if the following is present:

 - Intervertebral disc injury with/without nerve root compression, also known as‘slipped disc’

 - Spinal stenosis (Narrowing of the spinal canal)